lixt314/BDCI.github.io/_pages/about.md

 Our paper "Evolving Transcriptomic Profiles from Single-cell RNA-seq Data using Nature-Inspired Multiobjective Optimization" has bee accepted by IEEE/ACM Transactions on Computational Biology and Bioinformatics.

+Our paper "Evolving Multiobjective Cancer Subtype Diagnosis from Cancer Gene Expression Data" has bee accepted by IEEE/ACM Transactions on Computational Biology and Bioinformatics.

 **Work Experiences**